Matrix questions in survey data collection feature a group of multiple-choice questions presented...

 3. Avoid Habituation

-4. Align With Temporal Perception and Timing
+4. Get In Sync With Temporal Perception and Timing

 5. Address the Pitfalls of Affective Forecasting